5 from 23 votes

 Variations & Additions

-• Make cake balls - just omit the cake pop stick and let them set on a piece of parchment paper!
+• Make pumpkin cake balls - just omit the cake pop stick and let them set on a piece of parchment paper!

-• Decoration: Get creative with what you sprinkle/drizzle on top of the cake pops.
+• Decoration: Get creative with what you sprinkle/drizzle on top of the pumpkin spice cake pops.
 Instead of sprinkles, use cinnamon, mini chocolate chips, brown sugar, crumbled cake, melted chocolate or ground ginger for a flavor boost.

 • You can make this basic cake pop recipe into any flavor you'd like.
 Instead of spice cake mix, use chocolate cake mix for chocolate cake pops, strawberry cake mix for strawberry cake pops, etc.